Florida Medical Billing Schools

 Medical coding and billing specialists are included in the broader category of medical records and health information technicians.
 From 2019 to 2027, almost 1,500 jobs are expected to be added in Florida for this occupational category, says the Department of Economic Opportunity.

 One big factor in the demand for medical coding and billing specialists in Florida is that the state has the highest percentage of citizens over the age of 65 (only California has more senior citizens).
 As we age, we tend to need more medical treatment, resulting in more medical visits—and more procedures to code and bill.

 In addition, new medical research is making the coding process more complex as researchers discover more about our health and how to treat disease.
 For example, a new version of the ICD, known as ICD-11, will go into effect in 2022.
-This version contains about 55,000 codes (compared to about 13,000 codes in ICD-9), including codes for conditions that did not appear previously, such as gaming addiction.6 The introduction of new codes will make it easier for providers to track the number of people affected by these conditions.
+This version contains about 55,000 codes (compared to about 13,000 codes in ICD-9), including codes for conditions that did not appear previously, such as gaming addiction.
+The introduction of new codes will make it easier for providers to track the number of people affected by these conditions.
 Simply put, providers will be able to gather more data about our health and medical needs.

 Nationwide, employment in the medical records and health information technician category is expected to increase by 11 percent from 2018 to 2028.

 Turn Your Goals Into Reality